 An occasion that runs through several days

 This is a gala event that continues for a week or so.
-However, of late the length of this carnival of sorts has been shortened over time owing to the fast paced life of today and busy schedules of the guests as well of the hosts.
-Still, it is a common norm for the most weddings to run for three days simultaneously both on bride’s side as well as groom’s side.
+However, of late the length of this carnival of sorts has been shortened over time owing to the fast-paced life of today and the busy schedules of the guests as well as the hosts.
+Still, it is a common norm for most weddings to run for three days simultaneously both on the bride’s side as well as the groom’s side.
 This is the reason many hire the services of a wedding planner who can help them organize and execute the event to perfection.

-Various rituals such as haldi (turmeric application), mehandi (henna application) and sangeet (folk and bollywood music and chorus singing) are organized that create a traditional wedding atmosphere at the house or wedding site.
+Various rituals such as haldi (turmeric application), mehendi (henna application), and sangeet (folk and Bollywood music and chorus singing) are organized that create a traditional wedding atmosphere at the house or wedding site.
 Relatives, friends and acquaintances gather around and take part in these rituals with all their zeal and build up a festive spirit in the air.

 The Baraat (The groom’s procession)

 This may come as a surprise for those not well-acquainted with nuptial ceremonies in India.
 In a typical Indian baraat, the groom arrives at the wedding site (usually the bride’s home) on a decorated horse or on a car fully decorated with flowers.

 The most prominent aspect of baraat is the band party playing loud music and groom’s friends and relatives dancing happily on the melodious tunes.
 The beat of the drums, flashing lights, dancing people and cracker blasts make the procession flamboyant and emphatic.
 The procession proceeds slowly and reaches its destination (the bride’s place), where the people from bride’s side greet the groom’s party and welcome them with garlands and sprinkles of rose water.